Back to freedom and sovereignty

 From the 1st of June 2019, the fates of Eisenhower and De Gaulle will be presented through an exhibition at the Perpignan corridor in Paris Army Museum.
 This exhibition was developed out of a partnership between the Army Museum, the Charles de Gaulle Foundation and the Eisenhower Presidential Library.

-On August 25, 1944, at 4 pm, General von Choltitz, German military governor of Gross Paris, signed the surrender of the German troops.
+On August 25, 1944, at 4 pm, General von Choltitz, German military governor of greater Paris, signed the surrender of the German troops.
 75 years later, a small ceremony is held in commemoration of this significant event in the history of the Liberation of Paris.